 This Committee shall coordinate the activities of the Committee on Constitution and Bylaws, the Committee on Grants, Loans and Scholarships and such Ad Hoc Committees as shall be annually assigned to it.
 It shall also be the duty of this committee to meet at least annually to review the staff pension plan(s) and recommend changes that might improve the employee benefits package and to review any personnel problems that may arise during the year relative to the staff.
 This Committee shall review budgetary information including revenues and expenses, financial projections, major capital expenditures, and key financial indicators.
 The Committee will also review variances in the Budget and other major program developments from a financial perspective.
-This Committee shall consist of the President, President-Elect, and three members at large from the Council appointed by the President.
-The President-Elect shall serve as the Chairman of this committee.
+This committee shall consist of the President, President-Elect, and Immediate Past President, who shall chair the committee, and six (6) members at large from the Council appointed by the President.
+The members at large should serve rotating terms in a manner that maximizes continuity.

 E-1.
-Committee on

-Constitution and Bylaws
+Committee on Constitution and Bylaws